HarrisonLL/Data_Mining/README.md

-This course is an introduction to data mining.
-Topic includes  Design and implementation of data warehouse and on-line analytical processing (OLAP) systems; data mining concepts, methods, systems, implementations, and applications.

-This folder includes all programming assignments instruction and my solutions.
+This repositary contains materials from two course, intro to data mining (UIUC CS412) and data mining (Umich EECS476).

+Four programming assignments (CS412) are included here as follows.
-- Assignment 1(Apriori algorithm) and 2(SPADE algorithm) focused on [Associate-Rule Learning](https://en.wikipedia.org/wiki/Association_rule_learning).
+- Assignment 1(Apriori algorithm) and 2(SPADE algorithm) focused on Associate-Rule Learning.
 - Assignment 3 is Classifcation algorithm: Decision Tree and K-Nearest Neighbor.
 - Assignment 4 is Clustering algorithm: Agglomerative Clustering and Kmeans.

+One additional assignment (EECS476) is about implementing Hadoop and Apriori Algorithm in JAVA.